unraid/docs/docs/legacy/FAQ/Understanding_SMART_Reports.md

 - These are generally of little interest to us
-- They do include the recommended polling time for the short and long tests, in other words don\'t request a SMART report any sooner than this recommendation
+- They do include the recommended polling time for the short and long tests, in other words don't request a SMART report any sooner than this recommendation
   - Unfortunately the original standard must have stipulated using a single byte to store the polling times, which caps their maximum value at 255.
-That makes the \'Extended self-test\' (the long test) polling time of 255 rather useless.
+That makes the 'Extended self-test' (the long test) polling time of 255 rather useless.
-- I have seen a case where an unusually long \'Total time to complete Offline data collection\' for one unusually slow drive was the only indication of a faulty drive.
+- I have seen a case where an unusually long 'Total time to complete Offline data collection' for one unusually slow drive was the only indication of a faulty drive.
 The SMART reports for other drives that were exactly the same model had essentially identical SMART reports, with no issues, except for the difference in this